-It is not necessary to go over again the grounds on which the opinion is based that the effort to improve conditions should be made whenever a reasonable chance of successful achievement exists - the possibilities of making industry more effective or increasing the share of the product going to the workers without doing corresponding economic harm elsewhere.
-These are important possibilities in this rapidly changing, complex economic world, in which we are all conscious of the fact that our technical knowledge and human talent is enough to make production so much more effective than it is at present.
+[...T]he effort to improve conditions should be made whenever a reasonable chance of successful achievement exists - the possibilities of making industry more effective or increasing the share of the product going to the workers without doing corresponding economic harm elsewhere.
+These are important possibilities in this rapidly changing, complex economic world, in which we are all conscious of the fact that our technical knowledge and human talent are enough to make production so much more effective than it is at present.
 Yet they are often only vague and frequently turn out to be visionary.
 Still, it is within the domain of these possibilities that the hopes of those lie who believe it possible gradually to create by international action a general minimum standard of conditions, good enough to satisfy to some extent the aspirations embodied in Part XIII of the Peace Treaty - even in countries where conditions are now poorest.
 The economic limitations are to be tested.
 Because of them the work of the International Labour Organisation must become an educative, conciliatory influence, adding to practical knowledge, moulding human attitudes and relations - if the Organisation hopes to make any progress in its aims.
 If it turns into a mechanical Convention-dragging agency it will be dead.